 Applications for 2021-2022 academic year

 Applications are accepted in an initial round between December and February.
 You are strongly advised to apply during this round.
-An additional round of applications is scheduled between March and April.
+An additional round of applications is scheduled between March and Mid-May.

 Bachelor’s or master’s degree in the following fields: propulsion, fluid mechanics, solid mechanics or aeronautical engineering.